jmrossy/celo-ethers-wrapper/README.md

 await provider.ready
 ```

-Note: for a more efficient provider based on [StaticJsonRpcProvider](https://docs.ethers.io/v5/api/providers/jsonrpc-provider/#StaticJsonRpcProvider) you can use `StaticCeloProvider` instead.

-Next, Create a CeloWallet, which is based on [Wallet](https://docs.ethers.io/v5/api/signer/#Wallet) :
+Next, Create a CeloWallet, which is based on [Wallet](https://docs.ethers.org/v6/api/wallet) :

 ```js
 import { CeloWallet } from '@celo-tools/celo-ethers-wrapper'